-Once the committee is formed, the student should meet with the Graduate Program Advisor to enter the committee members in the online Graduate Student Degree Tracking System/GTS.
+Once the committee is formed, the student should meet with the Graduate Program Coordinator to enter the committee members in the online Graduate Student Degree Tracking System/GTS.
 Students may change the membership of their committees, just as members may decide to leave committees.
 All such changes should be made in consultation with the concerned parties and with the Director of Graduate Studies.
-To change the membership of a supervisory committee, the student should meet with the Graduate Program Advisor to update the online GTS.
+To change the membership of a supervisory committee, the student should meet with the Graduate Program Coordinator to update the online GTS.

-The supervisory committee is responsible for approving the student's academic program, preparing and judging the qualifying examinations subject to departmental policy, approving the thesis or dissertation subject, reading and approving the thesis or dissertation, and administering and judging the final oral examination (thesis or dissertation defense).
+The supervisory committee is responsible for approving the student's academic program, approving the thesis or dissertation subject, reading and approving the thesis or dissertation, and administering and judging the final oral examination (thesis or dissertation defense).
 Students should ask prospective members to serve on the committee, and Students are advised to meet with their committees at least once a year, or more frequently if needed.